Stalpo/stalpomaparthelper/README.md

 1. Have a shulker full of maps you want to check and all the maps you want to check against already downloaded in .minecraft/maparts
 2. Open the shulker and press numpad 2
 3. Now all the duplicates are moved to your inventory

-# How to check maps SMI's
-1. Have a shulker full of maps you want to check and the most recent smi collection in .minecraft/maparts_smi
-2. Open the shulker and press numpad 4
-3. Now you can see in chat the SMI of each map in the shulker

-# How to name SMI maps
-1. Have a shulker full of maps whose names you want to append their SMIs to, an anvil, and enough xp / xp bottles to name the maps
-2. Toggle auto namer with numpad 7 and SMI Namer mode with numpad 9
-3. Open the shulker to take out all your maps
-4. Make sure you have at least the same amount of levels as maps from shulker
-5. Open an anvil to auto name the maps
-6. Open the shulker again to put the maps back
-7. Turn auto namer back off with numpad 7 and SMI Namer mode with numpad 9